Links

 Bonds

-The balance of bidders with our without a bond will be considered as an implicit bid in the next Auction, including any rewards the Validator has earned from their node.
+The balance of bidders with or without a Bond will be considered as an implicit bid in the next Auction, including any rewards the Validator has earned from their node.
 This still means that current Validators might have to top up their bid between auctions to keep their slot, but if it’s high enough, do not need to do anything extra to succeed in each subsequent auction cycle.

 Authority Rewards

-The most lucrative form of rewards are paid to the current Authority Set.
+The most lucrative form of rewards are paid to the Authority Set.
 These rewards are distributed to each Validator in the set each time they author a block on the State Chain.

 Every Authority member earns equal rewards during an Epoch, regardless of their stake.